boxcutter/macos/README.md

 [Parallels Virtualization SDK for Mac](http://www.parallels.com/downloads/desktop) be installed as an additional preqrequisite.

-We make use of JSON files containing user variables to build specific versions of Ubuntu.
+We make use of JSON files containing user variables to build specific versions of macOS.
 You tell `packer` to use a specific user variable file via the `-var-file=` command line option.
-This will override the default options on the core `osx.json` packer template, which builds Mac OS X El Capitan by default.
+This will override the default options on the core `macos.json` packer template, which builds Mac OS X El Capitan by default.

 For example, to build Mac OS X El Capitan, use the following:

-    $ packer build -var-file=osx1011.json osx.json
+    $ packer build -var-file=macos1011.json macos.json

 If you want to make boxes for a specific desktop virtualization platform, use the `-only` parameter.
-For example, to build Mac OS X El Capitan for VMware Fusion:
+For example, to build Mac OS X El Capitan for VMware
+Fusion:

-    $ packer build -only=vmware-iso -var-file=osx1011.json osx.json
+    $ packer build -only=vmware-iso -var-file=macos1011.json macos.json

 The boxcutter templates currently support the following desktop virtualization strings: